parkinsons-toolkit/app-content/pages-content/living-with-parkinsons/optimising-wellbeing/lifestyle-factors.md

 # Lifestyle Factors
 As well as managing Parkinson’s, there are general medical recommendations to improve long-term health.
 The following advice is based on general NHS guidance, tailored for people with Parkinson’s.
 The focus is on things you can do, or support you can access, that may help to prevent problems in the future.

 ## Vaccinations
 Vaccinations are medications designed to prevent infections.
 Vaccination schedules change over time according to the latest scientific research.
 At present (July 2020), the recommendations for adults with Parkinson’s are:

-- **Flu**: Annual influenza vaccination for all people with Parkinson’s (this is universally recommended for those aged 65 years and over).
+- **Flu:** Annual influenza vaccination for all people with Parkinson’s (this is universally recommended for those aged 65 years and over).
 The annual influenza vaccination should be considered for household members and those who care for people with Parkinson’s.
-- **Pneumonia**: One-off vaccination\* for all people with Parkinson’s (this is universally recommended for those aged 65 years and over).
+- **Pneumonia:** One-off vaccination\* for all people with Parkinson’s (this is universally recommended for those aged 65 years and over).
 There is no vaccine that works against all the bugs that cause pneumonia, but this targets the most common cause. \* People who don’t have a working spleen or have chronic kidney disease may require boosters every 5 years.
-- **Shingles**: One-off vaccination when you are 70 years old.
+- **Shingles:** One-off vaccination when you are 70 years old.

 These are all delivered as injections, usually into the arm.
 You should have vaccines if you are allergic to the ingredients or are ill at the time.
 More information can be found on the NHS website, under ‘Vaccinations’.